John-Fadipe/Fadipe-OS/README.md

-These are past projects that I am rebuilding and uploading.
+I am building an operating system of some past projects.
 I will also be included new projects.
+So the final project count might exceed 21.

 Thanks